LizzyonGit/court_love/README.md

       - If the user has added an image:
         - Text *Current profile image:*
         - The current image that the user has added
-        - Checkbox **Remove current profile image after Update**, when you select this and click **Update** the image will be deleted from the profile
+        - Checkbox **Remove current image after Update**, when you select this and click **Update** the image will be deleted from the profile
         - Text *Select an image and click Update below*
       - If the user has not added an image:
         - Text *You have not added a profile image*